niazahmad89/StrongPose/README.md

 # StrongPose
-## Project and code will be initialize soon..
+## Project and code will be availabale soon...